 Infertility in Men

 Male infertility factors can be from many different kinds of causes.
-But, their are some things that men can do to help with these fertility troubles.
+But, there are some things that men can do to help with these fertility troubles.

-They can go through some testing to try to determine the root cause of the problem.
-Once they find the problem, most male infertility problems can be fixed or helped.
+They can go through some fertility testing to try to determine the root cause of the problem.
+Once they find the problem, most male infertility problems can be fixed, helped or treated.

-Infertility in men can often be helped with simple lifestyle changes.
+Infertility in men can often be improved with simple lifestyle changes.

 How do you find out the problem

-To find out the root cause, the most common thing a man can do is a sperm analysis.
+To find out the root cause of a male infertility factor, the most common thing a man can do is a sperm analysis.
 The doctor can receive results on many factors affecting the sperm.
-The most common for them to evaluate and look at are the quantity of the sperm, shape of the sperm and sperm motility.
-With each of these analysis results, doctors can determine what their plan of attack can be.

 Other factors impacting male fertility: